top of page

 PRINCE ËLIAR, LORD OF THE PALACE GUARD OF NAÖHRAD

-The seventh son of Naöhrad was Ëliar.
-He spent his entire youth learning the art of warfare and studying the handling of all existing weapons.
-He was not one for animosities and frivolities.
-Among the children Naöhrad had with his wife Alaris, Ëliar was the most serious and stern.
-He began commanding the forces of the kingdom in his middle age when aging was halted due to the power of the Medal of the Gods, following the death of General Aldhos during the war that came to be known as the Rebellion of the Lineages in the First Era.
+Ëliar, Naöhrad’s seventh son, spent his youth mastering the art of battle and training with every weapon known.
+He was known for his seriousness and stern demeanor.
+Among all of Naöhrad and Alaris’s children, Ëliar was the most reserved and somber.
+He took command of the kingdom’s forces in his middle cycles, as his aging ceased due to the power of the Medallion of the Gods.
+This event occurred after the death of General Aldhos, during the war later known as the Rebellion of the Lineages in the First Era.

 PRINCESS SARDHAR, THE STRATEGIST